Troubleshooting

 If the output of the command includes cannot access host record

-, the agent does not has permission to access the host’s record on Pro Custodibus.
+, then the agent does not have permission to access the host’s record on Pro Custodibus.
 Either:

 -